Numostanley/auth_app/README.md

 EMAIL_HOST="smtp.gmail.com"  // change to your email host
 ```
-Without these, user verification emails will not be sent.
+Without the correct email settings, user verification emails will not be sent.
 <br/>

 Also change the ISSUER settings in the env file to your application url or host